Google makes privacy push with new controls and features in Android 12

 "We have spent thousands of hours testing it in our own offices, and the results are promising," he added.
 "There's also excitement from our lead enterprise partners."

-Revenue in Google's cloud division grew 46 per cent to US$4.05 billion (S$5.38 billion) during the first quarter.
+Revenue in Google's cloud division grew 46 per cent to US$4.05 billion (S$5.4 billion) during the first quarter.
 The company does not share Workspace sales.

 The tech giant said it has added features to its phone camera and software to better capture people of colour following several embarrassing incidents over the years.